MichaelZhao21/bireader/README.md

 This is currently a **_very rough version_** of the extension, and I would love for feedback (just make an Issue or email me at michaelzhao314@gmail.com).
 Here are some things I plan on implementing in the future:

 - Create a consolidated Firefox/Chrome version when Firefox DECIDES TO UPDATE TO MANIFEST VERSION 3
+- Speed up deboldify operation (takes long time on pages with a ton of content)
 - And more (based on suggestions)!